The internet is not really a safe place to go out into.

 With that said, you may not be able to access that content because of your location.

-Streaming services usually apply geo-restrictions on their content so that people from far off places are unable to stream their content.
+Video streaming services like Hulu, Netflix and others usually apply geo-restrictions on their content so that people from far off places are unable to stream their content.

 Certain channels like to operate in only certain regions and for certain people.